 You could tear all your hair out over the antics of a child who's disorganized — and he still won't be able to do what he needs to do.
 Sometimes, the problem may be a learning challenge.
 Sometimes, it's as simple as providing a reasonably quiet, efficient workspace, or teaching him to organize homework materials, allocate time, and gather information.
 The trouble is, if you're always supplying the information, reminding them to study, or rushing that forgotten paper to school, you undermine the whole purpose of homework.
 And the disorganized child will never gain the confidence he needs to do things for himself.
-So try these strategies to address the underlying problem.
+So try these 12 tips to get your child more organized.

 - The Underachiever

 Parents of underachievers often hear the lament "I'm dumb" or "It's just too hard" from their perfectly capable kids.
 And they often hear it around 4th or 5th grade, when the amount of homework intensifies.
 Students must get used to stashing their gear in a locker, as well as the different styles of different teachers for each subject.
 To get your child who's underachieving in motion, you need to be a cheerleader.